scottjacksonx/Modulo/README.md

 ##To Do

-- Make the information panel and make the i button toggle the information.
+- Make the information panel and make the i button toggle the information using jQuery.
+- Make the app remember the last answer so that when the user quits the app and opens it up again, the same answer will be there.